esad260/forum/README.md

 Welcome to the QMUL Student Forum Web Application.
 This README file will go through the steps for the setup of the forum running on your local machine using XAMPP.

 ## Prerequisites
-Before the setup your computer has to have XAMPP installed.
+Before the setup, your computer has to have XAMPP installed.
 If you dont have XAMPP installed on your computer, you can install it from the following link

  ```
 https://www.apachefriends.org/download.html